kgoldman/acs/README.md

 ### Ubuntu

 Install these packages.
+The names may vary with the distro version.

-* libjson-c3
+* libjson-c3 or libjson-c4
 * libjson-c-dev

 ### Ubuntu Attestation **Server**